 The aforementioned study on the CBD entourage effect gives a big portion of the credit to flavonoids.
 They work in unison with terpenes and phytocannabinoids unique to Cannabis sativa to bring homeostasis to the body.

-By using full spectrum hemp oil, all of the precious flavonoids remain intact.
-Purchasing CBD products that boast the words “whole plant” or “full spectrum,” means that the stems, leaves and seeds were all used in extracting the oil.
+By using broad spectrum hemp oil, all of the precious flavonoids remain intact.
+Purchasing CBD products that boast the words “whole plant” or “broad spectrum,” means that the stems, leaves and seeds were all used in extracting the oil.
 Due to this process, you are getting many of the 80+ phytocannabinoids, 20 flavonoids and 215 unique terpenes that all live in the hemp plant.
-Getting full spectrum hemp oil goes a long way in making sure you are getting the most out of your cannabis supplements.
+Getting broad spectrum hemp oil goes a long way in making sure you are getting the most out of your cannabis supplements.

 Hannah Smith is Joy Organics Director of Communications.
 She’s passionate about providing wellness and CBD education in a clear and accessible way.
 Before Joy Organics, she worked as a travel writer and photographer.